Drones use by Public Safety Agencies has been growing explosively.

 Know the public safety drone use grant restrictions

 Some federal grant programs list drones under the “controlled equipment” category and place restrictions on using federal funding to cover their purchase.
 The restrictions were removed or relaxed in the last year, but understand and follow the new guidelines set out by the Federal Emergency Management Agency and the Bureau of Justice Assistance when using these grant sources for your purchase.
-And to prevent misuse, you may need to justify the equipment choices and document you have the appropriate privacy controls in place to get a waiver by the appropriate federal agency.
+To prevent misuse, you may need to justify the equipment choices and document you have the appropriate privacy controls in place to get a waiver from the appropriate federal agency.

-Federal grants application periods are more frequent in the spring and summer, so you want to align your grant request schedule to meet those deadlines.
+Federal grant application periods are more frequent in the spring and summer, so you want to align your grant request schedule to meet those deadlines.
 Monitor the links noted in the article for upcoming deadlines.
 Grants. gov is also an excellent source for staying current on federal grant announcements or forecasted grants.

 Recent Trends Affecting Drone Use By Public Safety Agencies